Tomev/qcflow/docs/source/model-registry.rst

 .. warning:: Model Stages are deprecated and will be removed in a future major release.
 To learn more about this deprecation, see our :ref:`migration guide<migrating-from-stages>` below.

-See the sections below on using Model Stages in the MLflow Model Registry.
+See the sections below on using Model Stages in the QCFlow Model Registry.

-**Transitioning an MLflow Model’s Stage**
+**Transitioning an QCFlow Model’s Stage**

 Over the course of the model’s lifecycle, a model evolves—from development to staging to production.
 You can transition a registered model to one of the stages: **Staging**, **Production** or **Archived**.